CJIC-TV: Merger into MCTV

 In 1990, Baton Broadcasting acquired both Huron Broadcasting and the MCTV twinstick in Sudbury, North Bay and Timmins.
 Following the purchases, CJIC and CHBX were merged into the MCTV system.
 Baton Broadcasting became the sole corporate owner of CTV in 1997.

 End of operations

-CTV subsequently sold its four CBC affiliates in Northern Ontario, CJIC, CHNB-TV in North Bay, CKNC-TV in Sudbury and CFCL-TV in Timmins directly to the CBC in 2002.
-All four ceased to exist as separate stations on October 27, 2002, becoming rebroadcasters of Toronto's CBLT, with CJIC's call sign changed to CBLT-5.
-These translators would close on July 31, 2012, due to budget cuts affecting the CBC.
+CTV subsequently sold its four CBC affiliates in Northern Ontario—CJIC, CHNB-TV in North Bay, CKNC-TV in Sudbury and CFCL-TV in Timmins—directly to the CBC in 2002.
+All four ceased to exist as separate stations on October 27, 2002, becoming rebroadcasters of Toronto's CBLT, with CJIC's call sign changing to CBLT-5.
+These transmitters would close on July 31, 2012, due to budget cuts affecting the CBC.